 - If your GPU is the main cause of this BSoD, you might also want to check its settings.

-Blue Screen of Death errors are one of the more serious errors that you can encounter on Windows 10.
-These errors will crash your PC and cause you to lose your data, therefore it’s crucial that you know how to fix VIDEO_SCHEDULER_INTERNAL_ERROR error.
+Blue Screen of Death errors are the most serious ones that you can encounter.
+These errors will crash your PC and cause you to lose your data.

-- Video Scheduler Internal Error Nvidia, AMD – The most common cause for this error is your graphics card and both Nvidia and AMD users reported this problem.
+- Video Scheduler Internal Error Nvidia, Ryzen – The most common cause for this error is your graphics card and both Nvidia and AMD users reported this problem.